MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbServer/management-tools/capacity-planning-calculator.md

   **Conférence**

-- Dans **Pourcentage d’utilisateurs participant à des conférences simultanées,** tapez le pourcentage d’utilisateurs qui participeront simultanément à des conférences.
+- Dans **Pourcentage d’utilisateurs dans les conférences simultanées,** tapez le pourcentage d’utilisateurs qui participeront à des conférences en même temps.
 La valeur par défaut est 5 %.

 - In **Percentage of conferences with group IM only (no voice)**, type the percentage of conferences that will involve instant messaging only and do not include audio.
 La valeur par défaut est 10 %